Cenote Atik: Art Meets Jungle

 Now for the honest flip side.
 A few windows come with real drawbacks, and it is better to know them up front.

-Hurricane and heavy-rain season (June to November, peaking August to October): direct hurricanes are rare, but heavy downpours can briefly flood streets, the heat and humidity can feel oppressive, and outdoor tours or beach days occasionally get cancelled.
+Hurricane season (June to November, peaking August to October): direct hurricanes are rare, but heavy downpours can briefly flood streets, the heat and humidity can feel oppressive, and outdoor tours or beach days occasionally get cancelled.
 Most days still see only short showers, but plans need flexibility.

 Peak sargassum season (roughly May to October, often heaviest in summer): the brown seaweed can pile up on the beaches, affecting how the sand looks and smells.
 It is unpredictable, varying by year and by beach, and it never touches the cenotes, pools, or the rest of your trip, but if pristine sand is the point of your vacation, this is the window to be careful with.